Talks

 Dr Ruth Stalker-Firth

-I began demystifying AI after I found myself attending a talk where the speaker, despite having no knowledge of computing, segued into a long speech about how ChatGPT would soon start producing robots to take over the world.
-Given my background in AI and human-computer interaction, I knew that the speaker was repeating a well-known trope of many science-fiction novels, however, other audience members did not and trusted this speaker.
+I began demystifying AI after I found myself attending a talk where the speaker, despite having no knowledge of computing, segued into a convincing speech about how ChatGPT would soon start producing robots to take over the world.
+Given my background, I knew that this is just not possible.
+However, other audience members did not.
+So!
+I now give light-hearted, accessible talks to various organisations presenting a fact-based view of what AI and other technologies can and cannot actually do.

 You have filled in so much